Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 **Does this policy apply to the [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/), [ServicePulse](/servicepulse/) applications, or [previews](/previews/)?**

 No, the policy applies only to the supported NServiceBus packages listed on the [NServiceBus Packages Supported Versions](supported-versions.md) page.
-The ServiceControl support policy is outlined [here](/servicecontrol/upgrades/support-policy.md).
-See the [support policy for previews](/previews/support-policy.md) for more information.
+ServiceControl is governed by the [ServiceControl support policy](/servicecontrol/upgrades/support-policy.md).
+Previews are governed by the [support policy for previews](/previews/support-policy.md).

 **Which version of NServiceBus should be used to start a new project?**